-These results show that the accuracy of computed PAR profiles depends on a complicated interplay of depth resolution, solution depth, and wavelength resolution.
-In many EcoLight-S applications, the layer thicknesses will be determined by the ecosystem model.
-However, if high depth resolution can be used, then more accurate PAR profiles can be computed.
+These depth-resolution runs indicate that, for the present continuous chlorophyll profile, the depth resolution in the ecosystem model has a larger effect on the computed PAR values than the difference in going from unoptimzed RTE solutions to optimization with $F_0 = 0.2$ and 25 nm wavelength spacing.
+This is because these differences are best understood as differences in different radiative transfer problems (i.e, different chlorophyll profiles) rather than as differences in RTE solution accuracy, as was the case for the preceding figures.
 If PAR profiles within 5% accuracy of the continuous profile are required, then these can be obtained for the present chlorophyll profile with layer thicknesses of 2 m, with little increase in run time compared to the 5 m layers.
 Very sharp gradients in IOP profiles could require higher depth resolution for a given accuracy of PAR, but nearly homogeneous waters can be well modeled with even thicker depth layers.
 EcoLight-S allows for unequal layer thicknesses.

-Fig. 7.
-Differences in PAR for different depth resolutions of the continuous chlorophyll profile of Fig. 1, for unoptimized solutions.
+Fig. 6.
+Errors in PAR for different depth resolutions of the continuous chlorophyll profile of Fig. 1, for unoptimized solutions.

-Table 2 compares standard HydroLight and EcoLight version 5.1 and unoptimized and optimized EcoLight-S runs for simulations of pure sea water and homogeneous, turbid Case 2 water.
-The Case 2 water simulates phytoplankton with a chlorophyll concentration of 2 mg m-3, CDOM absorption of $a{\text{CDOM}}(440) = 0.2 \text{ m}^{-1}$ , and "brown earth" minerals with a concentration of 1 gm m-3.
+Table 1 compares standard HydroLight and EcoLight version 5.1 and unoptimized and optimized EcoLight-S runs for simulations of pure sea water and homogeneous, turbid Case 2 water.
+The Case 2 water simulates phytoplankton with a chlorophyll concentration of 2 mg m-3, CDOM absorption of $a{\text{CDOM}}(440) = 0.2 \text{ m}^{-1}$, and "brown earth" minerals with a concentration of 1 gm m-3.
 These values were converted to IOPs using HydroLight's generic bio-geo-optical model for Case 2 water.
 The backscatter fraction by phytoplankton was taken to be 0.01 at all wavelengths.
-The backscatter fraction of the minerals was wavelength dependent and given by $0.03(550/\lambda)^{0.5}$ .
+The backscatter fraction of the minerals was wavelength dependent and given by $0.03(550/\lambda)^{0.5}$.
 These concentrations and spectral functions give roughly equal contributions to absorption by the phytoplankton and minerals, with CDOM absorption being greater than either at blue wavelengths.
 Scattering by phytoplankton and minerals is roughly equal, but the backscatter coefficient for minerals is 2-3 times that of the phytoplankton.
 CDOM was assumed to be nonscattering.
-The sun was placed at the zenith in a clear sky; the resulting above-surface PAR value was 2882 μmol photons m-2 s-1.
+The sun was placed at the zenith in a clear sky; the resulting above-surface PAR value was 2882 μ mol photons m-2 s-1.
 The sea surface was level.
 The HydroLight and EcoLight runs were made from 350-700 nm with 10 nm bandwidths so that inelastic scatter effects (Raman scatter by the water and chlorophyll and CDOM fluorescence) from below 400 nm would be accounted for in the PAR wavelengths of 400-700 nm.
 The EcoLight-S unoptimized runs were from 400 to 700 nm by 10 nm.
 The pure water runs were made to a depth of 400 m, and the Case 2 runs to a depth of 20 m.

-The HydroLight simulations with inelastic scattering were taken to be the standards for comparison with the other runs.
-The deviations of PAR from this standard increase with depth for
+The HydroLight simulations with inelastic scattering were taken to be the standards for com-

-Table 2.
-Simulations of Pure Water and Turbid Case 2 Water
+Table 1.
+Simulations of pure water and turbid Case 2 water.